mikemattner/mikemattner.com/nuxt-portfolio/static/articles/built-with-nuxt.md

-I've spent far too many years working with WordPress as my personal writing platform – to the point of including years and years of old, stale code as I rebuilt or redesigned.
+I've spent far too many years working with WordPress as my personal writing platform – to the point of including years and years of old, stale code as I rebuilt or redesigned my old personal blog.

-Last year, I embarked on a journey to learn <a href="https://vuejs.org/">Vue</a>, and with it <a href="https://nuxtjs.org/">Nuxt</a>.
-And what better way to learn even more about it than to use Nuxt as a static generator for my personal site.
+And so last year I decided to learn <a href="https://vuejs.org/">VueJS</a>–and with it <a href="https://nuxtjs.org/">Nuxt</a>–and based on what I learned I'm using Nuxt as a static site generator for this very website.

-I started by building just a few simple pages that would act as a brochure style experience and I have continued by adding what you see here.
-A simple blogging platform using markdown files.
+I started by building just a few simple pages that acted as a brochure style experience and have started to build out some additional features.
+The first is a simple blogging platform using markdown files.

 ### Loading Content